-This situation does not occur in rigid or semi-rigid rotor systems because there is no drag hinge.
-In addition, skid-type landing gear is not as prone to ground resonance as wheel-type landing gear since the rubber tires are not present and change the rebound characteristics.
+This situation does not occur in rigid or semi-rigid rotor disks because there is no drag hinge.
+In addition, skid-type landing gear is not as prone to ground resonance as wheel-type landing gear, since the rubber tires' resonant frequency typically can match that of the spinning rotor, unlike the condition of a rigid landing gear.